Skip to Content

 Once the oven is hot and ready, prep your pizza on a pizza peel with some semolina or corn meal so the pizza can easily slide off, then slide the pizza right onto the upside-down baking sheet (or pizza stone if you go that route).

-You may need to rotate the pizza halfway through, but since there is no direct flame like with a pizza oven, it’s not quite as necessary.
+You may need to rotate the pizza halfway through if your oven tends to have hot spots, but since there is no direct flame like with a pizza oven, it’s not quite as necessary.

 The entire pizza should cook in 10-15 minutes, but it will vary based on your oven, so keep an eye on it as it cooks to pull it once it looks ready.